Simon Mangos

 After ten appearances for the Wildcatters, Mangos decided to move during the off-season.
-As he had already proven his quality at ECHL standard, he was signed by the Victoria Salmon Kings who were playing in the ECHL for just their second season.
-Mangos was a cornerstone of the team, and played 72 regular season games, although the Salmon Kings failed to make the post-season.
+As he had already proven his quality at ECHL standard, he was signed by the Victoria Salmon Kings, who were playing in the ECHL for just their second season.
+Mangos was a cornerstone of the team and played 72 regular-season games, although the Salmon Kings failed to make the postseason.

-In the summer of 2006, Mangos made the decision to ply his trade in Europe and signed to play for the Manchester Phoenix, a British team playing in the EIHL.
+In the summer of 2006, Mangos decided to ply his trade in Europe and signed to play for the Manchester Phoenix, a British team playing in the EIHL.
 In his first season playing British ice hockey, Mangos adapted well and was one of the team's most reliable players at both ends of the ice, totalling more than 40 points in 60 games through his excellent puck control and range of passing.